natchayal/Drinking-Water-Database/README.md

     - By **interactive map** (EASY) - The data is available from here, in limited capacity: https://www.epa.gov/enviro/sdwis-search
     	- SDWIS Search by: 'Select a geographic area' or 'Enter the water system ID number' (PWSID for tribal agencies will have region code instead of state code as prefix)
     - By using the **SDWIS Federal Reports Advanced Search tool** (BETTER) - select data of interest and export report as a .csv file, use this link: https://ofmpub.epa.gov/apex/sfdw/f?p=108:1:0::NO:1 ; data only goes back 10 years; to get older records use R to scrape, see below.
-    	- A full description of violation and contaminant codes can be accessed in the SDWA_REF_CODE_VALUES.csv of https://echo.epa.gov/files/echodownloads/SDWA_latest_downloads.zip
+    	- A full description of violation and contaminant codes can be accessed in the SDWA_REF_CODE_VALUES.csv of https://echo.epa.gov/files/echodownloads/SDWA_latest_downloads.zip ECHO site.

     - By using **R to scrape data** (BEST!) - R script is based on the info contained here: https://www.epa.gov/enviro/web-services and https://www.epa.gov/enviro/envirofacts-data-service-api
       - Then need to scrape sub-tables.